Carlos Queiroz: Real Madrid

 Queiroz's position at Manchester United as assistant manager attracted the attention of Real Madrid, who wanted Queiroz as their manager to replace departing manager Vicente del Bosque in the summer of 2003.
 It was an opportunity to work with FIFA World Player of the Year award winners Zinedine Zidane, Ronaldo and Luís Figo, an opportunity that Queiroz felt unable to turn down.
 He was appointed on a two-year contract, only a week after the arrival of Manchester United player David Beckham.
 In the same summer, Real Madrid lost veteran defender Fernando Hierro, defensive midfielder Claude Makélélé and striker Fernando Morientes.

 Real Madrid got off to a good start of the 2003–04 season, defeating Mallorca in the Supercopa de España.
 By mid-season, the team topped the La Liga table and was in contention for the Copa del Rey and the UEFA Champions League trophies.
 However, they lost their final five matches and finished in fourth place, with Valencia winning the title.
-They lost the Copa del Rey final to Real Zaragoza and were eliminated from the Champions League in the quarter-finals by Morientes's new team Monaco after a 4–2 first leg win, ending the season with the Supercopa de España as the only trophy won, the first time in five years without a major trophy.
-Following ten months at the Santiago Bernabéu Stadium, Queiroz was sacked in May 2004.
+They lost the Copa del Rey final to Real Zaragoza and were eliminated from the Champions League in the quarter-finals by Morientes's new team Monaco, after a 4–2 first leg win, ending the season with the Supercopa de España as the only trophy won, the first time in five years without a major trophy.
+Following ten months at the Santiago Bernabéu, Queiroz was sacked in May 2004.